- Psychology & the public

 The overarching body of the Society is our Annual General Meeting (AGM).
 The AGM receives and ratifies the Society's Annual Report, including the accounts.
 It also ratifies the election of Honorary Officers and of members directly elected to our main Boards.

 Immediately after the AGM, an Open Meeting takes place.
 This is an opportunity for members to ask questions, raise issues and suggest topics for discussion by our Trustees.
+Any member of the Society can attend the AGM and Open Meeting.

 Board of Trustees